AndreasHaagh/MercKeyPasser/README.md

 # MercKeyPasser

+## Description

+This is a website where a user can store passwords for other programs or websites.
+In odrer to use the site the user must create an account on the main page.
+After the user is loged in the user can create password keys that stores the username, password and the place the username and password belongs to.
+The user can also add a title the these password keys.

+After the password keys have been created they will be shown at center of page in a table.
+The passwords are hidden as a standart.
+Press show to see it, press hide to hide it again.
+At the end of each row there is an edit / delete button, which the user can use to either edit the password key or delete it.

+work and tested in:

+- Google Chorme
+- Mozilla Firefox
+- Microsoft Edge

+## Set up

 Here is how you get the code enviorment on your pc to work.

-## Set up

 ### First setting up the code repo